Custom MCP

 ```

 Replace `{generated_token}` with your Corridor API token.
+Prefer the `Authorization` header over putting the token in the URL query string.
 The exact configuration format may vary depending on your tool—refer to your tool's documentation for how to add an HTTP MCP server.

 </Step>